 Enchanted Diamonds, I’m just not allowed to publish any of them, so drop me a note via my Diamond Concierge Service if you plan on buying from any of them, and I’ll shoot you off a code.

-James Allen True Hearts Diamonds can be absolutely stunning, provided that the proportions are within my preferred range of selection criteria, as outlined in the article 15 Seconds to Diamond Buying Success, and so can their zero ideal cut diamonds; but I have to be honest and say that a good portion of the diamonds do not meet my expectations in terms of what a crisp and complete pattern of hearts and arrows is supposed to look like based upon my experience which lies in the realm of grading standards set by the Japanese in the late 1990s.
+James Allen True Hearts Diamonds can be absolutely stunning, provided that the proportions are within my preferred range of selection criteria, as outlined in the article One Minute Diamond Buying Guide, and so can their zero ideal cut diamonds; but I have to be honest and say that a good portion of the diamonds do not meet my expectations in terms of what a crisp and complete pattern of hearts and arrows is supposed to look like based upon my experience which lies in the realm of grading standards set by the Japanese in the late 1990s.

 However there are a fair number of James Allen True Hearts Diamonds and ideal cut diamonds, which do meet my expectations, so it’s definitely worth a look; I put James Allen in the same class as Blue Nile,